Thaliya/module_3.6_step10/README.md

 # module_3.6_step10
-# install dependencies into your virtual envirinment if needed
+# install dependencies into your virtual environment if needed
 pip install -r requirements.txt

 # Run the following test: